Falling Waters — Florida's Tallest Waterfall Hidden in a Panhandle Sinkhole

 - Hours: 8 AM to sundown, daily.

-- Entry: $5/vehicle (up to 8 people).
+- Entry: $5/vehicle (up to 8 people); $2 for pedestrians and cyclists.

 - Best time: March – May, mornings.
 Avoid Sept – Nov unless you’ve called ahead.